DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

     }
 }
 ```
-Note that SecuredEFCoreObjectSpace returns default values (for instance, null) for protected object properties - it is secure even without any custom UI.
-Use the `SecurityStrategy.CanRead` method to determine when to mask default values with the "Protected Content" placeholder in the UI.
+Note that `SecuredEFCoreObjectSpace` returns default values (for instance, null) for protected object properties - it is secure even without any custom UI.
+Use the `SecurityStrategy.CanRead` method to determine when to mask default values with the **Protected Content** placeholder in the UI.

-- Handle the [FocusedRowObjectChanged](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Base.ColumnView.FocusedRowObjectChanged) event and use the `SecurityStrategy.CanDelete` method to check **Delete** operation availability and thus determine if the **Delete** button can be enabled.
+- Handle the [FocusedRowObjectChanged](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Base.ColumnView.FocusedRowObjectChanged) event and use the `SecurityStrategy.CanDelete` method to check Delete operation availability and thus determine if the **Delete** button can be enabled.

 ``` csharp
 private void EmployeeGridView_FocusedRowObjectChanged(object sender, FocusedRowObjectChangedEventArgs e) {